Table of Contents

 Try to mix modern with traditional periods

 While having a vintage air at home is nice, it’s usually not enough to make a space fit for everyday life.
-With that, you may want to try mixing traditional furniture with modern periods.
+With that, you might mix traditional furniture with modern periods.

 For example, adding old wooden furniture to your living room can give your plush sofa or TV a more at-home feel.
 The same thing applies if you have lots of modern appliances at home.

-Now, of course, the ultimate decision to pick the right mix of furniture and appliances will depend on your preference and the design you are aiming for.
-So before you actually buy things to add to your home, it’s a good idea to sit down and plan everything first.
+Now the ultimate decision to pick the right mix of furniture and appliances will depend on your preference and the design you are aiming for.
+So before you buy things to add to your home, it’s a good idea to sit down and plan everything first.

 Consider the space